 The maximum amount of security deposit assistance per client is equivalent to two months' rent for the unit.
 Security deposit assistance must be provided to clients as a grant, not a loan.

-Grantee agencies can charge whichever is less to TBRA program funds: $50 per income determination or the actual staff cost of completing the income determination.
-If income determinations are conducted outside a grantee agency's office, they may charge whichever is less for mileage reimbursement: the current federal rate or the rate at which the grantee agency reimburses for mileage.
+Grantees can charge whichever is less to TBRA program funds: $50 per income determination or the actual staff cost of completing the income determination.
+If income determinations are conducted outside a grantee's office, they may charge whichever is less for mileage reimbursement: the current federal rate or the rate at which the grantee reimburses for mileage.

-The grantee agency may use up to ten percent of the total award for operational costs to support housing assistance activities, including staff salaries and administrative expenses.
+Grantees may use up to ten percent (10%) of their total award for operation costs to support housing assistance activities, including staff salaries and administrative expenses.

 Program Forms